krishmaha/one-two-three-and-me/README.md

 The frontend is written in JavaScript, HTML and CSS.

-The backend is written in Django, with numerical analysis being computed by a CNN machine learning model we trained using the MNIST dataset.
+The backend is written in Python-Django, with numerical analysis being computed by a CNN machine learning model we trained using the MNIST dataset.

-HOW TO RUN:
+Prerequisites
 required

+Getting Started